Next Pinpoint Preview

 Verification

 The final check where you apply your rule to every word.
-Verification prevents you from "almost right" groups that collapse later.
+Verification prevents "almost right" groups that collapse later.

 FAQ